 Release Date: June 6, 2022

-This is the fourth maintenance release of Python 3.10
+This is the fifth maintenance release of Python 3.10

 Python 3.10.5 is the newest major release of the Python programming language, and it contains many new features and optimizations.

 Major new features of the 3.10 series, compared to 3.9

 Among the new major new features and changes so far:

 - PEP 623 -- Deprecate and prepare for the removal of the wstr member in PyUnicodeObject.

 - PEP 604 -- Allow writing union types as X | Y

 - PEP 626 -- Precise line numbers for debugging and other tools.

 - PEP 618 -- Add Optional Length-Checking To zip.

 - bpo-12782: Parenthesized context managers are now officially allowed.